Kirbyrawr/stellar-sample-unity/Readme.md

 #### Platform Requeriments

 - Android:
   - Internet Access should be set to required in the build settings.
-  - Compiler must be set to Mono

 Links
 -